Polymita picta: Distribution and habitat

-This snail is endemic to Cuba.They spread from the ocean to the sea of the northeastern coast.
-AMNH(2017).Animals of Cuba:Painted snails.Publisher.P.1 These arboreal molluscs live mainly in coastal habitats in the subtropical forest, with a preference for certain tree species including Chrysobalanus icaco, Metopium toxifera, Metopium brownei, Bursera simaruba and Coccoloba retusa.
+This snail is endemic to Cuba.
+They are spread throughout eastern Cuba, particularly within Alexander von Humboldt National Park, which extends from the mountains to the northeastern coast of the island.
+These arboreal molluscs live mainly in coastal habitats in the subtropical forest, with a preference for certain tree species including Chrysobalanus icaco, Metopium toxiferum, Metopium brownei, Bursera simaruba and Coccoloba retusa.

 Description

 Shells of Polymita picta can reach a length of about 20 mm.
 These large shells are shiny and very brightly colored.
 Normally they show a bright yellow color with a white stripe, but the species is well known for its colourful shell polymorphism, with numerous color varieties.